Site icon SamvegIAS

 Up until the 1990s, Snow Trout was a dominant native species in the Kumaon lakes (Naini, Bhimtal, Sattal).
 However, it completely disappeared from Naini Lake due to several anthropogenic and environmental factors:

-1. Severe Eutrophication: High influx of municipal sewage, urban runoff, and tourism-related waste led to excessive nutrient loading, causing dense algal blooms.
+1. Severe Eutrophication: High influx of sewage, urban runoff, and tourism-related waste led to excessive nutrient loading, causing dense algal blooms.

 2. Depletion of Dissolved Oxygen: The decomposition of algal blooms caused oxygen levels in the mid-to-lower layers of the 28-meter-deep lake to plummet to near-zero levels.